-NHS terms and conditions of service handbook Pay circular (AforC) 5/2010: amendment number 20 The NHS Staff Council replace provisions that are in place at local level.
+NHS terms and conditions of service handbook Pay circular (AforC) 5/2010: amendment number 20 The NHS Staff Council

-&lt;sup>1 This is an abbreviated version of the Section 24 of the GWC Handbook and is not intended to replace provisions that are in place at local level.
+1 This is an abbreviated version of the Section 24 of the GWC Handbook and is not intended to replace provisions that are in place at local level.
+2 Lease cars for the purposes of this agreement shall be taken to include pool cars, i.e. a car

-Lease cars for the purposes of this agreement shall be taken to include pool cars, i.e. a car leased or owned by the employer and available for NHS business use only.
+2 Lease cars for the purposes of this agreement shall be taken to include pool cars, i.e. a car leased or owned by the employer and available for NHS business use only.